 General requirements for admission to the specialist degree program include: a Master of Science in Education degree or its equivalent; a grade point average of 3.25 (A=4.0) or higher in graduate study, and a score of 38 or higher on the Miller Analogies Test (MAT).
 Applicants must meet Illinois State Board of Education (ISBE) requirements for certification prior to admission.
+These requirements currently require a minimum of two years teaching experience for individuals seeking admission to the General Administrative Program, or two years administrative experience (in a position requiring a Type 75 Certificate) for individuals seeking admission to the Superintendent's Program.
 A separate program application form that solicits additional admission data must also be completed.

 Thirty-three (33) semester hours of acceptable graduate credit are required for the specialist degree in educational administration.
-Three areas of emphasis are available: general administrative, superintendent, and chief school business official.
+Three areas of emphasis are available: general administrative, and superintendent.
 General requirements are as follows: